glaParaBio/apollo-synteny-example/docs/prepare_data.md

 cp isoseq/TTRE_all_isoseq.chr2.bam isoseq/TTRE_all_isoseq.chr2.bam.bai jbrowse_data/
 ```

-# Prepare reference genomes for syntheny
+# Prepare reference genomes for synteny

-*NB:* For the syntheny tracks we use the masked genomes since they improve
+*NB:* For the synteny tracks we use the masked genomes since they improve
 blast performance.

 ```